Salkantay Trek to Machu Picchu

 Briefing in Cusco

 The day before your Salkantay Trek to Machu Picchu begins, you'll meet with your guide and fellow adventurers to get ready for the tour.
 During this meeting, you'll receive all the important details and have the chance to ask any questions, ensuring you’re fully prepared to make the most of your experience.
-You’ll also receive the bag in which you’ll store the luggage (up to 5 kg, including the sleeping bag) that the porters will carry each day.
+You’ll also receive the bag in which you’ll store the luggage that the porters will carry each day.

 And now, let the adventure begin!